sarthak0714/portfolio-next-2024/public/blogs/Actormodel.md

-# How I fell in love with The Actor Model
+# Why I love The Actor Model

 What is the Actor Model?